psychowood/ng-torrent-ui/README.md

 - [ ] Use a fake-torrent in list to save client settings
 - [ ] Documentation
 - [ ] Generalize API to allow the usage with different torrent applications
+- [ ] Code cleanup
 - [ ] Any ideas?
 Tell me :)

 Various
 ===========

+The base project was scaffolded with [Yeoman](http://yeoman.io).

 ### Privacy
 The main page includes a Google Analytics tag.
-It is used just to count app loads, it is just a counter (nothing else is tracked, neither the downloads nor anything else).
+It is just a counter for statistic usage (nothing else is tracked, neither the downloads nor anything else).
 The tag can be easily removed from index.html, if you believe this could be a problem just let me know.

 ### Donations
 This is developed during my free time so, if you are willing to offer me a beer and support this project, you are welcome :)